by Joseph F. Baugher

 If in 6 months time the market price is above $30 per bird, the poultry-processing house will get the benefit, as they will able to buy the birds from Felicia for less than the current market price at that time.
 They can buy the chickens from Felicia at $30/bird and either go ahead and slaughter them for food, or they can immediately sell them on the cash market to someone else at a higher price for a financial gain.
 However, if the price in 6-months time drops to $25, Felicia will get the benefit because she will be able to sell her birds for more than the current market price.
 Under a futures contract, Felicia will not get the full benefit of a sudden rise of the price of chickens, but she is protected against an unexpected collapse of the poultry market.

-The profits and losses of a futures contract depend on the daily movements of the market and are calculated on a daily basis.
+The profits and losses of a futures contract depend on the daily movements of the market and are calculated on a daily basis, known as marking to market.
 In the above example, Felicia and her counterparty have entered into a futures contract for 6000 chickens at a price of $30/bird.
 Let us assume that the very next day the price for chickens rises to $31/bird.
-Felicia, who holds the short position, will lose $1 per bird because the selling price just rose from the price at which she is obliged to sell her chickens.
-The poultry processing house holding the long position will profit by $1/bird because the price they are obliged to pay is now less that what the rest of the market is obliged to pay for the chickens.
+Felicia, who holds the short position, will have her account deducted $1 per bird, because the selling price just rose from the price at which she is obliged to sell her chickens.
+The poultry processing house holding the long position will have their account credited by $1/bird because the price they are obliged to pay for the chickens is now less that what the rest of the market is obliged to pay for the chickens.
 On this day, Felicia’s account is debited (6000 chickens)($1/chicken) =$6,000, and the long party’s account is credited by $6,000.
 Since Felicia’s margin account has now dropped to $12,000, she will probably be subject to a margin call requiring her to add more money to the account.
 As the market moves each day, these kinds of adjustments are made accordingly.

 There is considerable risk in the futures market, both for the long party and for the short party.
 For the long party, the downside is the risk that the price of the commodity will rapidly drop.
 The poultry processing house which agreed in a futures contract to purchase chickens at a certain price at a future date is required to purchase the chickens at that price, no matter what the spot price of the chickens happens to be at the time the futures contract is due.
 For example, if the processing house had agreed to purchase 6,000 chickens at 30 dollars per bird, they must pony up 180,000 dollars to buy them when the contract is due, even if the price of chickens on the open market has dropped to only $3 per bird because of a bird flu scare.
 They would lose $162,000 on the deal.